One of the things traveling has taught me is it means different things for different people.

 While the road requires sacrifices, nothing worth having in life is easy.
-Travel is my passion.
+Adventure is my passion and Travel is my life blood.

 While it requires sacrifices and I miss many moments with friends and family, travel is what I was meant for and what I love.
 To deny that would mean sacrificing who I am as a person.

 Travel is my life, and I not something I intend to stop anytime soon.